SRD-Archive/srd-archive/Heroic Cairn/Heroic Cairn.md

 **Heroic Cairn** consolidates and updates Cairn rules for ancestries, classes, combat and spell modifiers, and includes additional spells.
-Heroic Ciarn is licensed CC-BY-SA 4.0
+Heroic Ciarn is licensed CC-BY-SA 4.0 by Senator Bix.

 ## Acknowledgments